-- Report or records from an expert medical witness or from an independent medical examination (PFI evaluation): Doctors of BC Fees for Uninsured Services – effective April 1, 2020 (PDF, 95KB)
+- Report or opinion from an expert medical witness: Doctors of BC Fees for Uninsured Services (PDF, 158KB)

-- Report or records from a physiotherapist: Physiotherapist Fee Schedule (PDF, 127KB)
+- Report or records from a physiotherapist: Physiotherapist Fee Schedule (PDF, 539KB)

-- Report or records from a massage therapist: Massage Therapy Services Fee Schedule (PDF, 62KB)
+- Report or records from a massage therapist: Massage Therapy Services Fee Schedule (PDF, 106KB)

-- Report or records from a dentist: BC Dental Fee Guide (PDF, 36KB)
+- Report or records from a dentist: BC Dental Association Fee Guide (PDF, 56KB)

-- Report from a psychologist, including neuropsychological assessments: Psychologist Fee Schedule (PDF, 98KB)
+- Report from a psychologist, including neuropsychological assessments: Psychologist Fee Schedule (PDF, 99KB)

-- Report from a functional capacity evaluation (FCE): Functional Capacity Evaluation Services Fee Schedule (PDF, 78KB)
+- Report from a functional capacity evaluation (FCE): Functional Capacity Evaluation Services Fee Schedule (PDF, 118KB)

-- Job demands analysis: Return to Work Support Services Fee Schedule (PDF, 121KB)
+- Job demands analysis: Return to Work Support Services Fee Schedule (PDF, 770KB)

 - Vocational testing or assessment: Vocational Interest and Aptitude Testing (PDF, 99KB), Psycho-Vocational Assessment Services (PDF, 74KB)

-- Attendance at a hearing by an expert medical witness (e.g. a doctor or specialist): Doctors of BC Fees for Uninsured Services – effective April 1, 2020 (PDF, 73KB).
-Reimbursing non-medical expert witnesses is also possible if their participation is required
+- Attendance at a hearing by an expert medical witness (e.g. a doctor or specialist): Doctors of BC Fees for Uninsured Services (PDF, 158KB).
+Reimbursing non-medical expert witnesses is also possible if their participation is required.

 To get reimbursed, submit a written request to WCAT along with: